 I will try to make this course and its material as exciting for you as it is for me.
 I will be respectful of student questions and misunderstandings.
 I will give prompt, constructive feedback from assignments.
 I will be available during office hours and by appointment.
 I will do my best to respond to questions via email within 24 hours.

 You may discuss programming assignments informally with other students.
 However, sharing a solution, in the form of experimental results or the design or implementation of a program, is an honor violation.
+For example, if you look at another student's code to find out "how you did that", that is an honor violation.
+Similarly, a student should not tell another student exactly how they solved the problem, dictating the lines of code.
+Rather, students should talk through the problem-solving process, asking and answering questions to improve understanding.
 Students should know where to draw the line between getting legitimate outside assistance with course material and outright cheating.
 Students who obtain too much assistance without learning the material ultimately cheat themselves the most.
 If you have any uncertainty about what this means, consult with me before you collaborate.
 All written assignments should be done individually.

 Participation and attendance